 River guru and Holiday co-owner John Wood explained the whole triple rig situation to me this way:

 “Large motorboats keep you above the experience instead of in the heart of the action.
 Smaller oar rafts get you closer to the experience but just don’t have enough length to span the face of Cataract’s enormous waves; consequently, they go over, frequently placing you in harm’s way.
 Holiday’s triple rig places you right in the adventure sweet spot riding next to this incredible force of nature, close enough to get wet and truly experience world class whitewater.”

 In other words: “Yet what force on earth is weaker than the feeble strength of one/ For the Union makes us strong/ Solidarity forever, solidarity forever.”
 I think that’s what John Wood means.

-But seriously, come and check out the power of unity in a triple rig on a May or June Cataract Trip this season as we prepare for roughly 130-40% of average snow pack delivering us some truly rowdy white water!
+But seriously, come and check out the power of unity in a triple rig on a May or June Cataract Trip this season as we prepare for roughly 130-140% of average snowpack delivering us some truly rowdy white water!